Friday 23 May 1941

 ameliorations of the consequences of defeat and of the conditions of the armistice. . . .
 It is necessary for her to choose between life and death.
 The Marshal [Petain] and the Government have chosen life.This continues the slow drift of the Vichy French government toward outright collaboration with the occupying Germans.

 Norwegian Homefront: The Norway Theater Strike continues after a vote of directors and actors in Oslo.
-This is despite German threats of reprisals.
+This is despite the German threats of reprisals.

 British Homefront: Herbert Austin, 1st Baron Austin passes away at age 74.
 Known familiarly as Sir Herbert Austin, he is a former MP and, more significantly, he was one of the most famous automobile pioneers.
-Austin Car Works in Longbridge is one of the greatest car plants of the 1930s and 1940s, and during World War II makes aircraft; Horsa glider fuselages; specialist army vehicles; hydraulic motors for gun turrets; ammunition boxes, magazines for machine guns, tommy guns, Oerlikon anti-aircraft guns; marine engines for ships lifeboats; and pressings for jerrycans.
-During the late 1930s, Austin coordinated a plan by the Air Ministry to treble aircraft production by converting motor vehicle manufacturers to aircraft producers via grants and loans (a similar programme takes root in the United States).
+Austin Car Works in Longbridge is one of the greatest car plants of the 1930s and 1940s, and during World War II makes aircraft; Horsa glider fuselages; specialist army vehicles; hydraulic motors for gun turrets; ammunition boxes, magazines for machine guns, Tommy guns, Oerlikon anti-aircraft guns; marine engines for ships lifeboats; and pressings for jerrycans.
+During the late 1930s, Austin coordinated a plan by the Air Ministry to treble aircraft production by converting motor vehicle manufacturers to aircraft producers via grants and loans (a similar program takes root in the United States).
 Among other things, the Northfield bypass is called "Sir Herbert Austin Way" after him.